DannyDavidov/Tip-Calculator/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!

+Added another button & label to set up the number of people to show split amount of the total bill with default value set to 1 for the user themselves.

 ## Video Walkthrough